-Owing to historical studies that have multiplied in recent years, we begin to understand that the current emergence of rhythm actually re-actualizes a number of previous artistic, philosophical and scientific endeavors: before the 20th century, the Platonic metric model has already been challenged a number of times.
-I think of Diderot in France in the 18th century and of the group of artists and art theorists, which in Germany in the late 18th century included Moritz, Goethe, Schiller, Schlegel, Hölderlin [11].
-I also think of the constellation that marked the second half of the 19th century with Baudelaire, Wagner, Nietzsche, Hopkins, Mallarmé, Debussy, Mahler.
-Finally, I think of the scholars who, in the late 19th century and the first half of the 20th, set the rhythm at the center of their concerns, while implicitly or explicitly challenging its Platonic definition: Tarde, Mauss, Evans-Pritchard, Granet, Bergson, Whitehead.
-To this list, we should add all thinkers who reflected on rhythm in the late 1970s and the early 1980s: Lefebvre, Foucault, Barthes, Serres, Maldiney, Deleuze, Meschonnic, who is one of the most articulate on the matter.
+Owing to historical studies that have multiplied in recent years, we begin to understand that the current emergence of rhythm actually re-actualizes a number of previous artistic, philosophical and scientific endeavors: before the twentieth century, the Platonic metric model had already been challenged.
+I think of Diderot in France in the eighteenth century or of the group of artists and art theorists that in Germany in the late eighteenth century included Moritz, Goethe, Schiller, Schlegel, Hölderlin.
+I also think of the constellation that marked the second half of the nineteenth century with Baudelaire, Wagner, Nietzsche, Hopkins, Mallarmé, Debussy, Mahler (Michon 2015b and 2018b).
+Finally, I think of the scholars who, in the late nineteenth century and the first half of the twentieth, set rhythm at the centre of their concerns, while implicitly or explicitly challenging its Platonic definition: Tarde, Simmel, Mauss, Evans-Pritchard, Granet, Bergson, Whitehead (Michon 2016).
+To this list, we should add all thinkers who reflected on rhythm in the late 1970s and the early 1980s: Foucault, Barthes, Serres, Deleuze, Lefebvre and Meschonnic, who is one of the most articulate on the matter (Michon 2015a).

-Taking rhythm as rhuthmos let us repeat it because it is a source of persistent misunderstandings is not intended to oppose the fact that there are phenomena ordered by a succession of strong and weak beats, distributed arithmetically or by recurring periods or cyclical oscillations.
-Simply, as already pointed out by Aristotle in his Poetics, rhythm is not in the meter, but meter in the rhythm.
+Taking rhythm as rhuthmos - let us repeat it because it is the source of persistent misunderstandings - is not intended to oppose the fact that there are phenomena ordered by a succession of strong and weak beats distributed arithmetically, or by recurring periods or cyclical oscillations.
+But simply put, as already pointed out by Aristotle in his Poetics, it is not rhythm that is in the meter, but meter in rhythm.
 All metric organizations are organizations of dynamic phenomena and are therefore rhythms.
-But many rhythms are not reducible to the concept of measured order of movement, the Greek called metron.
+But many rhythms are not reducible to the concept of measured order of movement that the Greeks called metron.
 The contrast between rhythmics and metrics is therefore not only conceptual, it is primarily strategic: it is about how to fit these concepts into one another.
 The concept of rhuthmos is broader and more powerful than the traditional concept of rhythm.
 It includes more cases in extension while it describes better their specificities.

-Now we see what may be the main reason that explains the emergence of rhythm we have witnessed for the last twenty years.
-Rhythm, when redefined as rhuthmos i.e. as way of flowing resulting in individuation and possibly subjectivation, is much better suited to the needs of all sciences that deal with objects that manifest themselves as organized flows.
-Whether those are the flows of speech, writing or information, the flows that constantly intertwine in major global cities and tourist places, or the personal and social flows that the new modal anthropology tries to understand, every time modern science must solve the same type of problem: the observer faces a dynamic reality that runs continuously and whose particularity is that it can never be stopped and fixed in a stable form.
-But it is not either a totally liquid, amorphous, unorganized reality as some claim a bit hastily.
-It involves moving organizations as well as organized mutations.
+Now we see what may be the main reason that explains the emergence of rhythm as we have witnessed for the last twenty years.
+Rhythm, when redefined as rhuthmos - i.e. as a way of flowing resulting in individuation and possibly subjectivation - is much better suited to the needs of any science that deals with objects that manifest themselves as organized flows.
+Whether those are the flows of speech, writing or information, the flows that ceaselessly inter-twine in major global cities and tourist places or the personal and social flows that the new modal anthropology tries to understand, every time modern science must solve the same type of problem: the observer faces a dynamic reality that runs continuously, and whose particularity is that it can never be stopped and fixed in a stable form.
+But it is not either a totally liquid, amorphous, unorganized reality, as some claim a bit hastily.
+It is a moving organization, or an organized mutation.